singhvishal802/GeneralStores/README.md

 The app uses React Navigation for navigation and React Context for state management.

+## Features

+1. Banners: Auto-play banners with a scroll indicator.

+2. Product List: Horizontal list of featured products.

+3. Search Functionality: Search for products by name.

+4. Cart Management: Add, remove, and adjust quantities of products in the cart.

+5. Payment Integration: Mock payment method selection.

+6. Order Confirmation: Confirmation screen with a success message.

 ## Technologies Used

 1. React Native: For building the mobile app.